Vey-Digital/vey-digital.github.io/playbook/index.md

 ### Timeless Lessons for Founders
 Practical insights from **Y Combinator** on how to start, build, and grow a company.
-Curated by **Vey Digital** to make startup wisdom more accessible to new founders.
+Curated by **VeyDigital** to make startup wisdom more accessible to new founders.

 ---